 There are two main kinds of tofu: silken and regular.
 Silken tofu also called soft, silk, or Japanese-style tofu has a softer consistency than regular tofu and will fall apart if not handled carefully.
 You may notice that silken tofu (soft tofu), unlike regular tofu, is sometimes packaged in aseptic boxes that do not require refrigeration.
-Because of this, silken tofu is sometimes sold in a different section of grocery stores than regular tofu, which is packed in water and requires refrigeration.
+Due to this, silken tofu is sometimes sold in a different section of grocery stores than regular tofu, which is packed in water and requires refrigeration.

 Both silken and regular tofu can be found in soft, medium, firm, and extra-firm consistencies.
 They are made with the same ingredients, but they are processed slightly differently and are not interchangeable in a recipe.